Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 ```

-Arguments to the static factory method are supplied by `<constructor-arg/>` tag, exactly the same if a constructor DI had
+Arguments to the static factory method are supplied by `<constructor-arg/>` element, exactly the same if a constructor DI
-actually been used.
-The type of the class being returned by the factory method does not have to be of the same type as
+had actually been used.
+The type of the class being returned by the factory method does not have to be of the same type
-the class that contains the `static` factory method (although, in this example, it is).
+as the class that contains the `static` factory method (although, in this example, it is).
 >An instance (non-static) factory method can be used in an essentially identical fashion (aside from the use of the fac-
 tory-bean attribute instead of the class attribute), so we do not discuss those details here.